-Payment is generally due within 30 days although certain advertisers are required to pay in advance.
-When a customer pays for the services in advance of the performance obligations and therefore these prepayments are recorded as contract liabilities.
+Payments from our advertisers are generally due within 30 days although certain advertisers are required to pay in advance.
+When an advertiser pays for the services in advance of the performance obligations these prepayments are as contract liabilities.
 Typical contract liabilities relate to prepayments for advertising spots not yet run; prepayments from sponsors for events that have not yet been held; and gift cards sold on our websites used to finance a broadcast advertising campaign.
-Generally all contract liabilities are expected to be recognized within one year and are included in Accounts payable in the Company's Consolidated Financial Statements and are immaterial.
+Generally all contract liabilities are expected to be recognized within one year and are included in accounts payable in the Company's Consolidated Financial Statements and are immaterial.